Octily

-Would your employees recognise your brand without a logo?
+Would your employees recognize your brand without a logo?

 This is where your brand stops being a logo and starts sounding like a familiar voice.